-1 In the Settings Pane, select 3 > SYSTEM > Subscriptions.

-- Click Add Subscription for the applicable subscription type.
+- In the Settings Pane, select ♥ > SYSTEM > Subscriptions.
+The SUBSCRIPTIONS page displays with the SUBSCRIPTIONS tab selected. - Click Add Subscription for the applicable subscription type.
 The NEW SUBSCRIPTION dialog displays. - 3.
 Click Select file to navigate to and select the required zip file.